 - a.
-Responsibility for transporting patients from the patient reception center to area hospitals ultimately lies with the reception center and their EMS partners.
+Responsibility for transporting patients from the scene to area hospitals ultimately lies with the on scene command structure.
 NCTTRAC will support patient transportation operations through coordination of local mutual aid mass casualty agreements and/or by rostering EMTF assets as needed.
+To ensure timeliness, the NCTTRAC Duty Phone (817-607-7020) can be called 24/7 for immediate support.
 Potential EMTF assets to assist with patient transportation include Ambulance Strike Teams (AST) and Ambulance Buses (AMBUS).
-AST and AMBUS requests should follow the identified resource request process using a 213RR, and potentially a STAR. - b.
-Upon identification of the patient reception center, NCTTRAC will coordinate with the appropriate decision-makers in charge of patient transports to ensure that everyone is following the same patient distribution plan.
+AST and AMBUS requests should follow the identified resource request process using a STAR. - b.
+Upon identification of the patient reception center, NCTTRAC will coordinate with the appropriate decision-makers in charge of patient transport to ensure that everyone is following the same patient distribution plan.
+Starting July 1, 2023, HCC-E will be moving to the Pulsara Platform for all patient tracking needs.
+The MCI Joint Task Force will also have a second round of meetings to discuss patient destination across the region.
+When we update the MCI Framework with these steps, we will also strengthen this section.

-H. Inter-Facility Coordination
+I. Inter-Facility Patient Transfer Coordination